-The San Joaquins and Capitol Corridor currently share a combined fleet of 15 F59 PHI Locomotives, 3 P42 Locomotives (leased), 2 P-32 DASH-8 Locomotives, 8 Charger Locomotives, and 84 bi-level passenger coaches, food service and cab cars.
+The San Joaquins and Capitol Corridor currently share a combined fleet of 15 F59 PHI Locomotives, 3 P42 Locomotives (leased), 2 P-32 DASH-8 Locomotives, 8 Charger Locomotives, and 84 bi-level passenger coaches, food service (Food Service has been suspended as a result of the Covid Pandemic) and cab cars.
 The San Joaquins also utilizes 14 State-owned Comet Car coaches, as well as 3 Horizon Café cars and 3 F40 Cabbage cars (which the State leases from Amtrak).
 Taken together, this equipment is referred to as the Northern California Fleet.